Maze-Merch/QnA/README.md

 Module also allows for the addition, updating and reporting of data as well as the ability to upload pictures.
 Created search functionality as well as dynamic highlighting of search text.

+#### Originally hosted on a AWS ec2 instance using Docker.
+Current version is hosted on Heroku for demo purposes.

 ### Technologies Used
-React, Node, Express, Bootstrap, Moment
+React, Node, Express, Bootstrap, Moment, Docker, AWS, Heroku

 ### Screenshot of Q&A
 ![QnA1](/QnA1.png)